top of page

 WEEK Group

-One side note to this application is the fact that West Central Broadcasting was the second Peoria broadcast entity to hold a television permit in 1948.
+One side note to this application is that West Central Broadcasting was the second Peoria broadcast entity to hold a television permit in 1948.
 It was for a television station on channel 12 in Peoria, just like the owners of WMBD.
 West Central was one of eighteen broadcast owners who either surrendered their permits or were deleted by the FCC.

 FCC Grants Construction Permits

 The first group to be granted a license was West Central Broadcasting, the owners/operators of WEEK Radio in Peoria.
-The studio location was updated to be at 2907 Springfield Road in Groveland Township.
+The studio location was updated to 2907 Springfield Road in Groveland Township.
 The grant was issued in late August of 1952.

 WEEK Construction Begins

 WEEK-TV was granted special temporary authorization to operate commercially at 100 watts of power from January 27 to July 27, 1953.
-Fred C. Mueller, general manager of WEEK-TV went on the air with commercial programming on February 1, 1953, just hours after receiving its special authorization to operate.
-Mr. Mueller stated, “In the first place nothing at WEEK-TV is makeshift or temporary.
+Fred C. Mueller, general manager of WEEK-TV, went on the air with commercial programming on February 1, 1953, just hours after receiving its special authorization to operate.
+Mr. Mueller stated, “In the first place, nothing at WEEK-TV is makeshift or temporary.
 We have everything—studios, transmitter, tower---permanently and correctly installed.”
-At the time WEEK-TV was the first and only Peoria station on the air.
+At the time, WEEK-TV was the first and only Peoria station on the air.

-By mid-February 1953, WEEK-TV would receive the shipment of the second General Electric transmitter which would boost the power output of the transmitter from 100watts to 2kw giving the station a more powerful signal at 175,000 watts and a signal which radiates at 40 miles or more.
+By mid-February 1953, WEEK-TV would receive the shipment of the second General Electric transmitter, which would boost the power output of the transmitter from 100watts to 2kw, giving the station a more powerful signal at 175,000 watts and a signal which radiates at 40 miles or more.
 Live network service was not available yet, and according to C. B. Akers, all programming broadcast on WEEK-TV was either from film or live programming from the WEEK-TV studio.
 The station expected live network service by May 1, 1953.

 WEEK Moves to Increase Power